ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 Parsetree, giving it back to the compiler, and creating an executable with a good CLI.

+For those interested in the history of OCaml, note that before `ppxlib`, there were other "official" libraries to deal with PPXs. `Camlp4` was a way to extend the OCaml parser with added constructions, rewrite it, and pretty-print it in regular OCaml syntax. `OMP` was a tool for making PPXs compatible across OCaml versions and is now included in `ppxlib`.

 ### One PPX for Multiple OCaml Versions

 One subtlety in writing a PPX is the the fact that the types of the Parsetree